Database-Clarity/Live-Clarity-Database/README.md

 # This is the live database for Clarity - A DIM Companion
-- Consider supporting our project through [Ko-Fi](https://ko-fi.com/d2clarity) to help us maintain Clarity as a free resource and cover our maintenance fees.
+- Consider supporting our project through [Ko-Fi](https://ko-fi.com/d2clarity) to help us maintain Clarity as a free resource.

 ## Usage of our data
 - You are allowed to use all the data in the database so long as you properly credit us in your project with the following: